 The subject matter is the domestic and outbound travel patterns involving overnight stays of Irish residents.
+From 2018 onwards, data is also collected on domestic and outbound same-day trips taken by Irish residents.

 3.2 Units of Observation/Collection Units/Units of Presentation